KoredeSec/focitsa-cyber-campaign-site/README.md

 **Project Goals**

-Create a professional and vibrant campaign website.
+-Create a professional and vibrant campaign website.

-Deploy it on AWS EC2 using free-tier resources.
+-Deploy it on AWS EC2 using free-tier resources.

-Secure the site with HTTPS using Let’s Encrypt.
+-Secure the site with HTTPS using Let’s Encrypt.

-Utilize a free domain with No-IP Dynamic DNS.
+-Utilize a free domain with No-IP Dynamic DNS.

-Ensure the site is publicly accessible and available during the election campaign window.
+-Ensure the site is publicly accessible and available during the election campaign window.

 **Features of the Website**:

--Candidate profiles for:
+ Candidate profiles for:

-**Adeniyi Daniel** (Financial Secretary)
+1.**Adeniyi Daniel** (Financial Secretary)

-**Ayanyemi Roland aka Cashy **(Social Director 1)
+2.**Ayanyemi Roland aka Cashy** (Social Director 1)

-**Opeyemi Oluwasegun aka Opesax** (Public Relations Officer 1)
+3.**Opeyemi Oluwasegun aka Opesax** (Public Relations Officer 1)

-**Ajibade Jeremiah aka Emmy-J** (Software Director 2)
+4.**Ajibade Jeremiah aka Emmy-J** (Software Director 2)

 Individual sections with leadership experience, manifestos, and fliers